DanielSOhara27/DevOps-and-Continuous-Delivery/Readme.md

 build and deploy pipeline.

 ## Acceptance Criteria
-* I should receive a single email per team
+* Homework should be submitted via Blackboard and one submission per team
+* Please submit a document that :
-* The email should contain the name of the individuals on your team
+ * Contains the name of the individuals on your team
-* The email should contain a link to your Github repository
+ * Contains a link to your Github repository
+ * Contains a link to your running application
  * The Github repository should not contain any password or secret keys
-* The email should contain a link to your Travis CI project
+ * Contains a link to your Travis CI project
-* The email should contain a link to your running application that was deployed automatically
+ * Contains a link to your running application that was deployed automatically
 * I should be able to use the application to upload an image

-travis-ci.org

 # Travis CI
 Travis CI is a build and deployment tool that can be used for free on public